Linyeir/adventOfCode/README.md

 # adventOfCode

-my dirty solutions for the [advent of Code](https://adventofcode.com/)
+my javascript solutions for the [advent of Code](https://adventofcode.com/)